MicrosoftDocs/visualstudio-docs/docs/containers/bridge-to-kubernetes.md

 ![Development computer connected](media/bridge-to-kubernetes/development-computer-connected.png)

 > [!NOTE]
-> On subesquent launches, you will not be prompted with the **Create profile for Bridge to Kubernetes** dialog.
+> On subsequent launches, you will not be prompted with the **Create profile for Bridge to Kubernetes** dialog.
 You update these settings in the **Debug** in the project properties.

 Once your development computer is connected, traffic starts redirecting to your development computer for the service you are replacing.